hellochris6/malibu-grunge/style_file.md

 ---

 ##### Core Philosophy
+Each piece earns its place by function, durability, and fit — no excess.
 Inspired by the belief that true efficiency lies in thoughtful simplicity:
 > *“Simplicity is the ultimate sophistication.” - Steve Jobs*
->
-> Each piece earns its place by function, durability, and fit — no excess.

 ---